CoenWarmer/cheerio/packages/ios-app/ENV-VARIABLES.md

 To automatically regenerate `Config.swift` on every build:

-1. Open `CheerioApp.xcodeproj` in Xcode
+1. Open `CheeriooApp.xcodeproj` in Xcode
 2. Select your app target
 3. Go to **Build Phases** tab
 4. Click **+** → **New Run Script Phase**